 Wilson analyzes four of the elemental categories of behaviour:

 Two of them (Aggression & Religion) are reviewed below

-In the experiment filmed below, John Calhoun showed how a peaceful ecosystem of rats was severly disrupted by the combined force of uncontrolled demographics and spacial confinement.
-Male aggresivity & female maternity patterns changed – triggering cannibalism, overactivity & huge increase of infant mortality.
+In the experiment filmed below, John Calhoun showed how a peaceful ecosystem of rats was severely disrupted by the combined force of uncontrolled demographics and spacial confinement.
+Male aggressivity & female maternity patterns changed – triggering cannibalism, overactivity & huge increase of infant mortality.